 - Furry Reminder: "Baby" robots are computer chips.

 - Future Imperfect: The simulations are... less than accurate to the actual time periods than the simulations suggest.
-One example is the characters believe that "burning" a CD literally involves putting it on a flame or that microwaves are actually nuclear and mutate ingredients into the resultant food such as pizza and cake.
+One example is that the characters believe that "burning" a CD literally involves putting it on a flame, or that microwaves are actually nuclear and mutate ingredients into the resultant food such as pizza and cake.